MadProbe/zerg-wars-guide/cdn/md/patch-notes.md

 Reduced the cost of Viking 90->85.
 Medic cost reduced to 30 from 35.
 Supply Depot cost has been reduced.
-Supply Depots will now get attacked instead of being ignored , this doesn't apply to lowered depots.
+Supply Depots will now get attacked instead of being ignored, this doesn't apply to lowered depots.
 Modified terran activate the base
 Increased Firebat Health by 25.
 Reduced the HP gained by the Elite Firebat Upgrade by 25 (So basically the same because the normal one got buffed).